nopnop2002/Arduino-STM32-8bitTFT/README.md

 ```

 (\*2)
+The output destination of Serial.print conflicts with these GPIOs.
 The output destination of Serial.print differs depending on the Board Part Number.
 - F103 BluePill:PA9
 - F103 BlackPill:PA9